brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

 Vectors elements are referred to using the syntax: [/y_i = i^{th}\\] element.
 For example, in the vector B, y_1 = 120, y_2 = 100.

+## Matrix Addition
+We add matrices by using the syntax below: